 § 3.
 The Buddha did not Claim any Divinity for himself or for his Dhamma.
 It was discovered by man for man.
-It was not a Revelation any divine origin, did claim divine origin for his teachings.
-He told his followers that if they wished to reach the land of milk and honey they must accept the teachings because they were the teachings of Jehovah the God.
+It was not a Revelation

 1. Every founder of religion has either claimed divinity for himself or for his teachings.